SystemsApproach/ops/monitor.rst

 6.1.1 Exporting Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~

-Individual components implement a *Prometheus Exporter* to expose
+Individual components implement a *Prometheus Exporter* to export
 their metrics to Prometheus.
 An exporter provides the current values
 of a components's metrics via HTTP using a simple text format.
 Prometheus scrapes the exporter's HTTP endpoint and stores the metrics